 The cost of adding MFTs to Medicare is modest.
 According to the Congressional Budget Office (CBO), the cost of adding both MFTs and licensed mental health counselors (LMHCs) to the Medicare program would total $100 million during its first five years, and $400 million during ten years (CBO Score: 111th HR 3962, Sec.
 1308).
 As the number of MFTs comprises about half of the total for the two professions combined, MFTs would account for roughly half of the cited costs.
 MFTs and LPCs would be paid at 75% of the rate provided to doctoral-minimum practitioners (physicians and clinical psychologists), the same 75% rate applicable to Social Workers, who also are masters-minimum professionals.

-AAMFT is currently supporting legislation in the U.S. House, the Mental Health Access Improvement Act of 2017 (HR 3032), and in the U.S. Senate, the Seniors Mental Health Access Improvement Act of 2017 (S 1879), that would add LMFTs, as well as LMHCs, as recognized Medicare providers.
-The U.S. Senate has twice approved legislation recognizing MFTs under Medicare (S 1 in 2003 and S 1932 in 2005), while the House also has twice approved such legislation (HR 3162 in 2007 and HR 3962 in 2009).
+On January 31, 2019, AAMFT supported legislation was introduced in the U.S. House, the Mental Health Access Improvement Act of 2019 (HR 945), and in the U.S. Senate, the Mental Health Access Improvement Act of 2019 (S 286), that would add LMFTs, as well as LMHCs, as recognized Medicare providers.
+The Senate has twice approved legislation recognizing MFTs under Medicare (S 1 in 2003 and S 1932 in 2005), while the House also has twice approved such legislation (HR 3162 in 2007 and HR 3962 in 2009).